jbrak/Python-Challenges/README.md

   Give the definiton of the word and the number of letters The Person then needs to guess the words
   Give them a chance to try again

-Extension: Use the [Words API](https://www.wordsapi.com/) to  give a lot more Words.